tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 (Jump to the end of my Folsom guide for the extended set of FAQs)

 - Be gracious to security (many of them are also gay and giving up their weekend to take care of your messy friends).
+Always say good night and thank you as you leave.

 - Thank the EMTs for taking care of our trashy brethren.